Handling authentication

 - Client requests list of enabled providers from

-/public/idp - Client initiates OAuth by redirecting to
+/public/idp - Client initiates OAuth at

 - Provider redirects back to